microideax/Open-Dnn/README.md

     *(specify the path of the generated IPs in the build_system_aws.tcl) use vivado to call build_system_aws.tcl (tcl console or terminal)
 	```
+   >**:pushpin: TIPS:**
+   > - You could also manually build your own accelerator system by taking the system_overview_aws.pdf in the Open-Dnn/docs/ folder as a reference.
+   > - Remember to specify the interface latency as 3 for the URAMs in the system.
+   > - Please be aware of the clocks in the system overview.

 4. Runtime software compilation.
    - Local Cluster

    After the bitstream of the accelerator system is generated and downloaded to the UltraScale+ VU118 board.
 Copy the acc_runtime/local_acc/ folder to your prefered execution path.
 Copy the config.h file from the gen_proj/hls_proj/src/ to the local_acc/ folder.
 Run compilation to get the executable file.

-   >**:pushpin: TIPS:**
-   > - You could also manually build your own accelerator system by taking the system_overview_local.pdf in the Open-Dnn/docs/ folder as a reference.
-   > - Remember to specify the interface latency as 3 for the URAMs in the system.
-   > - Please be aware of the clocks in the system overview.

    - AWS F1

    After the AGFI (follow the instructions for AWS F1 AGFI generation) of the accelerator system is generated and downloaded to the AWS F1 instance (Follow the aws-fpga development process).
 Copy the acc_runtime/aws_acc/ folder to your prefered execution path.
 Copy the config.h file from the gen_proj/hls_proj/src/ to the aws_acc/ folder.
 Run compilation to get the executable file.

-   >**:pushpin: TIPS:**
-   > - You could also manually build your own accelerator system by taking the system_overview_aws.pdf in the Open-Dnn/docs/ folder as a reference.
-   > - Remember to specify the interface latency as 3 for the URAMs in the system.
-   > - Please be aware of the clocks in the system overview.

 ### Play With Demos